 Our work on humans involves understanding how musical and nonverbal sounds are processed and fronto-amygdala pathways that are involved in coping with short term distress.
 We have also studied representation of music and lateralization of music versus speech sounds.
 The goal of the ongoing study is to understand differences in the normal population that determine vulnerability to post traumatic stress disorder.

-Research Theme:The major goal of our research is to study the auditory processes involved in the coding/decoding, neural integration and perception of communication sounds.
-We use a systems level approach and multiple techniques to investigate auditory processing within higher levels of the CNS in auditory specialized animals, such as bats and humans.
-These approaches include single-cell electro-physiology, evoked potentials and functional MRI as well as neuro-anatomical and behavioral techniques in bats.
-We are at an early stage of conducting EEG/ERP and functional MRI studies in humans.
-A quantitative methodology incorporating advanced statistical analyses is stressed.
+Education: Ph.D.
+(1986) Louisiana State University, Physiology and ZoologyResearch: Dr. Kanwal’s research at the Neurophysiology and Behavior Lab focuses on the auditory processes involved in the coding/decoding, neural integration and perception of communication sounds.
+They use a systems level approach and multiple techniques to investigate auditory processing within higher levels of the CNS in auditory specialized animals, such as bats and humans.